-Sea Service affinity groups are organized to augment the professional development, mentoring, advocacy and volunteer opportunities available to members of the Navy, Marines and Coast Guard.
-Following are a number of available groups.
+Sea Service affinity groups are organized to augment the professional development, mentoring, advocacy and volunteer opportunities available to members of the Navy, Marine Corps and Coast Guard.
 The following are a number of groups with which the Navy collaborates.

 AcademyWomen: AcademyWomen was founded in 2003 as a nonprofit organization dedicated to supporting the professional and personal growth of women from the nation’s premier military academies and officer development programs.
 The organization was created as a ready source of support, mentorship, and personal and professional development.
 AcademyWomen provides supplemental sources of education, leadership development opportunities, and resources.
 AcademyWomen is a global leadership organization of current and former military officers, cadets, midshipmen, candidates and all other individuals committed to the success of AcademyWomen’s mission.

 Association of Naval Aviation (ANA): The mission of the ANA is to educate the general public about the overall military status of the United States; to encourage widespread interest as to the importance of Naval Aviation in the defense of the United States and its allies; to stimulate the collection, preservation, and display of historical material concerning the history of naval aviation; and to encourage scientific and technical development of naval aviation.